gerrrg/bbeUSD-gnosis-extractor/README.md

 source venv/bin/activate
 pip3.9 install requirements.txt
 ```

+#### Running the simulated extraction and building a multisig payload
 Edit the script in [scripts/extractInFork.py](scripts/extractInFork.py) and change the address of multisig to your address.
 It doesn't have to be a multisig to run the simulation, but you can only load the resulting payload into a gnosis safe.

 Check all the other addresses and make sure they make sense/you understand.